Jiawei98/Jiawei98.github.io/_pages/research.md

 ## Dissertation Papers

 1. An "*i*-mobility" Framework for Studying Social Mobility: Individualized Inference via Generative Analysis of Discrete Data (With Dungang Liu, Yuan Jiang, and Yu Xie).
-Preparing for submission to *Journal of the American Statistical Association*.
+Preprint for submission to *Journal of the American Statistical Association*.

 2. Simplicity versus Complexity: The Role of Historical Average in Kelly, Malamud, and Zhou's (2024) RFF Model. (with Hui Guo and Yan Yu).
-Under review at *Journal of Finance*.
+Submitted to *Journal of Finance*.

 ## Peer-Reviewed Publications